Situated about half way to Leizig and an easy train ride from Berlin, Leipzig or Dresden I determined to go to Dessau. Like many you probably ask why!

 How wrong I was!
 I did not expect this.

-There was lots of people (of all ages and all white males) and music, but also hundreds, probably a few thousand, police in riot gear, complete with
+There was lots of people (of all ages and all white males) and music, but also hundreds, probably a few thousand, police in riot gear.

 It was simply sad to see the hate in this mass of alienated folk.
 I concluded that the de-industrialisation I saw in the area was not unconnected with this event.